dimitrispaxinos/dimitrispaxinos.github.io/_posts/2014-10-10-One-OData-Endpoint-for-multiple-databases-with-the-same-schema.md

 ##Implementation

 If you like to go through the code of this example, you can find it on [**Github**](https://github.com/dimitrispaxinos/OData.MultipleDatabaseEndpoint).
-Our requirement is to create an endpoint in order to expose the products of a business.
-This business has two stores, one in Hamburg and one in Berlin with two different identical databases and we would like to be able to query the products of both databases using the same endpoint:
+Our requirement is to create an endpoint in order to expose the products of a company.
+This company has two stores, one in Hamburg and one in Berlin with two different identical databases and we would like to be able to query the products of both databases using the same endpoint:

 *http://servername/OData/hamburg/Products*